Clickcease

 Property Division in Divorce

 Property division can complicate the divorce process.
-You may have heard that Texas is a “community property” state.
 Complications arise in determining whether or not the property owned by either one of the parties is actually community property.
-The goal of any property division is to make sure the parties’ community estate is divided in a fair and equitable manner.
+The goal of any property division is to make sure the parties’ community estate is divided in a “just and right” manner.
 To that end, one must figure out what the community estate consists of.
 In most cases, a marital estate consists of a marital home that the husband and wife live in, as well as their retirement accounts.

-Please take a moment to watch this informative video by family law attorney Turner Thornton who explains the difference between community and separate property in this video – and how it applies to equity in a pre-marital home in which both spouses paid down the mortgage.
+Watch: In this video by family law attorney Turner Thornton, we explain the difference between community and separate property in this video – and how it applies to equity in a pre-marital home in which both spouses paid down the mortgage.

 Types of Property in Divorce